Community topics workflow

 • Removes the being-implemented tag.

-• Add the implemented tag.
+• Adds the implemented and resolved tags.

 Tools